When people think of eyelash extensions, they picture celebs like Kylie Jenner, sporting a pair of lash extensions without fail.

 Since a picture is worth a thousand words, just take a look at this beautiful lady!

-Further Readings on DivineLashes.ca: If you want to get serious with your lashes, check out the ultimate lash extension guide for every eye shape or my article to understand what are classic, volume, and hybrid lash extensions.
+Additional Readings on DivineLashes.ca: If you want to get serious with your lashes, check out the ultimate lash extension guide for every eye shape, why lash lifts on older women are a great tool in my arsenal, or my article to understand what are classic, volume, and hybrid lash extensions.
 Also, understanding your eyelash extension glue is a must!

 - Dee A Glaser, Derek Jones, Jean Carruthers, Antoinette Campo, Susan Moench, Greg Tardie, Joan Largent, Carrie Caulkins (2014).
 Epidemiologic analysis of change in eyelash characteristics with increasing age in a population of healthy women.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/25347452/ (Accessed on 13, January 2022)